verbal-autopsy-software/pyopenva_GUI/docs/source/faq.rst

     pyCrossVA also allows users to specify the ID column.

 **The openVA App tells me that some deaths have failed the data checks.
 How do I know which deaths failed?**
-    The log file from the data checks includes the ID (or row number) of the VA records that fail the data checks.
+    After you click one of the buttons to run an algorithm, a window will appear with the IDs of the records that failed the data checks.
+Also, the log file from the data checks includes the ID (or row number) of the VA records that fail the data checks.
 These can be saved by clicking the "Save log file from data checks" button located in the "openVA App: InterVA" or "openVA App: InSilicoVA" in the One-Click Wizard mode, or in the "the "Command Center" window in the Customizable mode.

+.. _faq_undetermined:

+**What does the option "Count uncertain assignments as 'Undetermined'" actually do?**
+    InterVA calculates propensity values that indicate how likely each cause of death is for each VA record.
+If the largest propensity value does not exceed a threshold, then InterVA will assign "indeterminate" (or "undetermined") as the cause of death.
+There are similar steps for determining if a second and third most likely cause should be assigned (or if the remaining propensity should be assigned to "indeterminate").
+The openVA App follows these steps when the "Count uncertain assignments as'Undetermined'" option is selected, it the CSMF results can include the fraction of deaths that have an "Undetermined" cause.
+When this option is not chosen, the openVA App will not use the InterVA thresholds, and the CSMF results **will not** include the "Undetermined" category.

 ===================  =======================================  =================================  ==========================